kjanat/livedash-node/README.md

 ## License

-This project is not licensed; you are no commercial use is allowed without explicit permission.
-Free to use for educational purposes/ personal projects.
+This project is not licensed for commercial use without explicit permission.
+Free to use for educational or personal projects.
-Feel free to modify and adapt the code as needed.

 ## Acknowledgments